Lead well in churches, missions, and nonprofits by adding a Master of Arts in Ministry Leadership to your undergraduate degree.

 Why choose the accelerated Master of Arts in Ministry Leadership at Northwestern?

-Through the accelerated master’s track, you can earn a Master of Arts in Ministry Leadership one year after your bachelor’s degree – an effective, affordable way to increase your influence as you go out to lead for Christ.
-This fast-tracked pathway will equip you with tools for spiritual formation, biblical interpretation, and organizational leadership—while saving you 14-16 credits of graduate tuition expense as you add a master’s degree to your portfolio in as little as one year.
-You will develop your capacity to lead spiritually, think strategically, and communicate effectively while you transition into the workplace.
+Through the accelerated master’s track, you can earn a Master of Arts in Ministry Leadership one year after your bachelor’s degree.
+This fast-tracked, affordable degree will equip you better in the workplace.
+You will gain tools for spiritual formation, biblical interpretation, and organizational leadership—while saving you 14-16 credits of graduate tuition expenses.
+Additionally, you may continue on from this MA degree to pursue the Master of Divinity or other graduate degree offerings including the MBA.

 All undergraduate ministry majors include an accelerated MA in Ministry Leadership pathway including: